tijmen/cosmosage/README.md

 Tijmen de Haan <tijmen.dehaan@gmail.com>

+If you have an hour to spare, I gave a colloquium on cosmosage, which you can watch here https://www.youtube.com/watch?v=azwfG2UTNEY

 ## Project Structure

 A walkthrough of the project is given in iPython Notebook format in `cosmosage.ipynb`.
 This notebook walks through the several-step process for fine-tuning the language model on cosmology-specific datasets.
 It goes through steps for data collection, preprocessing, model training, and evaluation.